 Starbucks Coffee near Byodo-in.

-After eating and resting, let's explore the rest of Uji.
-The first location is Tachibanahashi Bridge.
+After eating and resting, let's continue exploring the rest of Uji.
+The first stop is Tachibanahashi Bridge.

 Address: https://maps.app.goo.gl/Wa2e1rh5mBcPoqh59